Unique Programs at the East Africa Location

 Since food donations are scarce, Midwest Food Bank of East Africa needed alternative options for supplying food to the schools for the children.
 With the successful launch of the Tender Mercies program at the Peoria and Morton locations, the East Africa location’s board members decided they needed to try to implement this program in Kenya.

-Not only does Cornelius use his plant and trucks to assist with the Tender Mercies program, but he does all of this at cost or even less, and it costs about $0.18 per meal.
-The plant employees hand package and deliver the product to areas with the most need such as areas that have been hit hardest by droughts.
-In 2017, the plant produced 280 metric tons (310 US tons) which is equivalent to 2.8 million meals.
+Not only does Cornelius use his plant and trucks to assist with the Tender Mercies program, but he does all of this at cost or even less, and it costs about 15¢ per meal.
+In 2020, the plant produced 607 metric tons (669 US tons) which is equivalent to 7.3 million meals.
 Midwest Food Bank of East Africa is the largest producer for the Tender Mercies program, and it continues to grow.
 Production of Unimix, vitamin-fortified breakfast porridge) began in 2020.
 218 metric tonnes (240 US tons), or 2.2 million meals, were distributed in 2020.